Wright Pulsar

-The Wright Pulsar was a single-decker bus body built on the VDL SB200 single-decker bus chassis by Wrightbus between 2006 and 2014.
+The Wright Pulsar, a single-decker body on the VDL SB200 chassis, was built by Wrightbus between 2006 and 2014.

 A total of 639 Pulsars were built.
 Arriva was the main customer, with large numbers entering service at its Kent Thameside, North West, Midlands, North East, and Yorkshire divisions.
 First London purchased eight hydrogen-powered Pulsars.
 Additionally a number of independent operators also purchased Pulsars.
 A double-decker version of the Pulsar was also produced as the Pulsar Gemini.